 There’s a strong likelihood that any delay in the NFL season will result in the XFL starting up their 2021 season later.
 Depending on when the NFL starts up their 2020 season, it could determine whether or not the shift in the XFL’s schedule is a permanent one.

-If an NFL season were to be pushed further back into 2021, it could very well mean that the NFL wouldn’t be able to start their next season in September of 2021.
+If an NFL season was pushed further back into 2021, it could very well mean that the NFL wouldn’t be able to start their next season in September of 2021.
 It would also mean the likelihood that the NFL would have to maintain a new regular-season schedule moving forward.

 The reality is that a 16-game NFL season that starts potentially in December, January or February, would not end until June or July—thereby eliminating the possibility of a follow-up NFL season in the early fall.

 Unless the XFL wants to run the same time as the NFL, the XFL would be waiting until the NFL season is over to get started.
 In a sign of us living in an upside-down type world.
 The NFL and XFL could be playing games on each other’s calendars.
 With the NFL playing in the spring and the XFL playing their games in the fall of 2021.

 Regardless of when the NFL season starts and ends.
 The XFL’s league calendar will have to adjust and follow suit.